betterscientificsoftware/bssw.io/Events/CSE21-call-for-posters.md

 # Call for Posters: Minisymposterium on Software Productivity and Sustainability for Computational Science and Engineering

-- Date: 2020-09-14
+- Date: 2020-10-29
 - Location: Fort Worth, Texas with online options
 - Event Website: https://www.siam.org/conferences/cm/conference/cse21
 - Organizers: The IDEAS Productivity Project

-We are organizing a minisymposterium (topical poster group) on "Software Productivity and Sustainability for CSE" for the SIAM CSE21 conference, which is scheduled to take place 1-5 March 2021 in Fort Worth, Texas.
-Remote participation options will be available.
+We are organizing a minisymposterium (topical poster group) on "Software Productivity and Sustainability for CSE" for the SIAM CSE21 conference, which is scheduled to take place 1-5 March 2021 and will be fully online.
 We welcome poster contributions for this general topic (see the draft abstract at the end of this message).

 Resource Information | Details
 :--- | :---
 Conference Dates | 2021-03-01 -- 2021-03-05
 Conference Website | https://www.siam.org/conferences/cm/conference/cse21
-Poster Proposal Deadline | 2020-09-14
+Poster Proposal Deadline | 2020-10-29
 Poster Proposal Submissions | https://docs.google.com/forms/d/e/1FAIpQLSckh2wuHtcz41WZYjKe6aUx1mEWT4QdHL_aMwSYBERSrLsmlw/viewform?usp=sf_link

 This poster group will complement a number of minisymposia which are also being organized on topics within this space.
 All posters in the thematic poster group will be co-located in the poster viewing area, which will promote informal exchange of ideas on software productivity and sustainability issues.
 At prior conferences, we have had groups of around 30 posters each ([CSE19](https://doi.org/10.6084/m9.figshare.c.4410767), [CSE17](https://doi.org/10.6084/m9.figshare.c.3703771)).
 SIAM CSE21 is committed to provide a rich environment for online poster displays; details will be provided in the coming months.